Islamabad Launches Fogging Drive to Tackle Rising Cases

 News Desk

-Under the supervision of the Deputy Commissioner of Islamabad Irfan Nawaz Memon and the Director of Health Services Metropolitan Corporation, the fogging drive is being carried out.
-Health teams are fanning out across the city, spraying insecticide in residential areas, schools, slums, gardens, parks and other public spaces.
+The campaign, supervised by Deputy Commissioner Irfan Nawaz Memon and the Director of Health Services at the Metropolitan Corporation, includes spraying insecticides in residential areas, schools, parks, slums, and other public spaces.

-Fumigation is the process of spraying insecticide into the air to kill mosquitoes.
-It is an effective way to reduce the mosquito population and prevent the spread of dengue fever.
+Fumigation, which disperses insecticide into the air, is intended to reduce the mosquito population and curb the spread of dengue.

 Comments are closed.